endurancetrio/endurancetrio-gapps-scripts/race-rank/README.md

 ## Introduction

-**RaceRank: Timing & Results** is a [Google Apps Script](https://www.google.com/script/) for a spreadsheet to manage timing and generate classifications of the competitions promoted by the Portuguese Triathlon Federation.
+**RaceRank: Timing & Results** is a [Google Apps Script](https://www.google.com/script/) for a spreadsheet that manages timing and generates classifications for sports competitions.
+It was initially created with the [Portuguese Triathlon Federation](https://www.federacao-triatlo.pt/) in mind, but it is versatile enough to be used in any sports event that requires race timing and result management.

 ## Development